cezarywojcik/cwsite/posts/2015-06-30-apple-music-usability-nightmare.md

 ---
 title: Apple Music is a Usability Nightmare
 excerpt: I was really hoping that I could switch to Apple Music from Spotify.
 I really wanted this to work.
-Not because Spotify is bad, because change can be fun (and because searching any song with Siri on my watch sounds pretty cool).
+Not because Spotify is bad, but because change can be fun (and because searching any song with Siri on my watch sounds pretty cool).
 I'm running the iOS 9 beta on my phone, so I downloaded the iOS 8.4 update on my iPad to check out Apple Music.
 Unfortunately, I don't see myself switching from Spotify anytime soon.
 I really tried to convince myself to give it a chance, but Apple Music is just simply awful to use.
 Everything I would want to do would either take forever or is simply not possible.
 layout: generic
 ---

 I was really hoping that I could switch to Apple Music from Spotify.
 I really wanted this to work.
-Not because Spotify is bad, because change can be fun (and because searching any song with Siri on my watch sounds pretty cool).
+Not because Spotify is bad, but because change can be fun (and because searching any song with Siri on my watch sounds pretty cool).

 I'm running the iOS 9 beta on my phone, so I downloaded the iOS 8.4 update on my iPad to check out Apple Music.
 Unfortunately, I don't see myself switching from Spotify anytime soon.
 I really tried to convince myself to give it a chance, but Apple Music is just simply awful to use.
 Everything I would want to do would either take forever or is simply not possible.